 Somatic Education is a process-oriented sensory awareness training you might call counter-cultural (and has been called that by Thomas Hanna since he came up with what I am teaching).
 It’s not about speed, loosing weight, looking better, getting fitter.

-It’s not about making shapes; the movements are designed to release your habitual stress response pattern, and not to align with a spiritual, energetic or aesthetic point of view.
+It’s not about making shapes.
+The movements are designed to release your habitual muscular response to stress, and not to align with a spiritual, energetic or aesthetic point of view.
 The movements are there to rediscover your balanced being, from which you truly and freely can make choices that are not governed by habits of movement or thought.

 What does it mean to be truly free?
 This question is at the heart of the practice.
 We move towards more freedom, more self-responsibility for how we act and react.
 Restoring what it means to be ourselves, finding that grounded sense of wholeness.

 While you can and should be mindful of the internal awareness of movement in all your favourite classes, you will never purely work with sensation, when there is a repertoire, a spiritual ‘goal’, or a movement to master.
-These are aspects of movement governed by an outside perspective, and always will be no matter how ‘somatic’ your teacher teaches.
+These are aspects of movement governed by an outside perspective, and always will be, no matter how ‘somatically’ your teacher teaches.

 ‘Now I simply feel like my true self.
 I don’t care what other people might think of me’.